Adam2345-bit/book-list-app/README.md

 - As a user, I want to be able to save my list of books to a file.
 - As a user, I want to be able to load my list of books from a file.

+Phase 3
+- (GUI only): As a user, I want to be able to view only read/unread books in a book list.